Court Expert

 Formal methods use specialized software tools such as Coq, Isabelle, and Alloy to verify and model software.
 These tools help to create mathematically precise specifications and identify errors early on in the development process.
 In addition, tools such as TLA+ and Spin provide support for model checking and temporal logics.
 By using such software tools, developers significantly improve the reliability and security of their software projects, as formal methods work systematically and rigorously.

 Temporal logics are formal methods that formulate statements about the temporal aspects of systems.
-They make it possible to derive behavior over time by using steps such as "always", "sometimes" or "until".
+They make it possible to derive behavior over time by using steps such as always, sometimes or until.
 Temporal logics are used in verification to ensure that systems fulfill certain temporal properties such as safety and liveness.
 This allows errors in software and hardware to be detected and rectified at an early stage, which increases the reliability of the systems.

 Formal methods are mathematical techniques for specifying, verifying and analyzing software and systems.
 They provide precise rules and models to prove the correctness of programs and detect errors at an early stage.
 The use of formal languages increases clarity and comprehensibility.
 Formal methods help to understand complex systems and provide a secure foundation for critical applications, for example in aviation or medical technology.